pchemguy/spec-kit/templates/prespec-analysis.md

 - finalize the analysis prematurely;
 - take advantage in this session of any similar analyses performed in other sessions.

 All outputs produced under this framework MUST be internally consistent, non-duplicative, and reference-driven.
-Any rule that applies across multiple features MUST be defined in SSS and referenced, not restated.
+Any rule that applies across multiple user stories or features MUST be defined in SSS and referenced, not restated.

 ---